Willi Castro Player Props: Twins vs. Guardians

 Willi Castro At The Plate

-- Castro is batting .274 with six doubles, four home runs and six walks.
+- Castro has six doubles, four home runs and six walks while hitting .273.

-- Castro enters this game on a six-game hitting streak.
-In his last games, he's hitting .421 with two homers.

-- In seven games this year (20.6%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- Castro has driven in a run in eight games this year (22.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.